OllieJones/sqlite-object-cache/README.md

 ## Upgrade Notice

 The plugin now flushes the persistent cache immediately after any software installation or upgrade operation.

+It presents a Help tab on the Statistics display showing an explanation.

 Thanks, dear users for letting me know about defects you found, and for your patience as I figure this out.
 All remaining errors are solely the responsibility of the author.